 Osteopathic Medicine involves feeling for restrictions within the deeper tissues and organs of a body - and gently manipulating these structures towards normal function.
 By returning them to a state of integrated structure and function, an Osteopath reveals the body's natural self-healing and self-regulating capacity.
 The final health outcome is a restoration of normal osseous (bone), articulatory (joint), ligamentous, muscular, fascial (connective tissue), visceral (organ), neurological, arterial, venous, lymphatic, immunological and cerebrospinal functions - the basic essentials of life.

 Osteopathy is a receptive and holistic manual medical system, which considers that each individual has the structural and functional characteristics of body, soul and spirit.
 Each of these elements are inter-related and inseparable from one another, and so fall within the scope of Osteopathic practice.

 Preparation for, and during pregnancy.
 Optimal function after birth.
 Functional development for babies.
 Preventative Healthcare for all ages.
 Acute and chronic trauma.
 For general well-being.

-David Bennett has been a registered and practicing Osteopath for the past 20 years.
-He has a special interest in a gentle approach of treatment that cooperates with the body's own self-healing mechanism.
+David Bennett has been a registered and practicing Osteopath for the past 21 years.
+He has a special interest in an approach of treatment that cooperates with the body's own self-healing mechanism.
 He has undertaken extensive international post-graduate training, and brings this wealth of experience back to Perth, Western Australia.